 - Use in early adolescence may pose significant health risks

 - Daily or near daily use is risky

 - Use of high THC potency marijuana is risky

 - Risky to use if psychotic vulnerability exists

-Take an online anonymous assessment to obtain feedback about your marijuana use.
-Counseling & Psychological Services can also provide an in person confidential assessment with a counselor to discuss marijuana use.
+Counseling & Psychological Services can provide an in-person confidential assessment with a counselor to discuss marijuana use.